Spirit Airlines: History

-Foundation and early years
+From Clippert Trucking Company to Charter One Airlines

-The company started as Clippert Trucking Company in 1964.
-In 1974, the company changed its name to Ground Air Transfer, Inc. In 1983, the airline service was founded in Macomb County, Michigan, by Ned Homfeld as Charter One Airlines, a Detroit-based charter tour operator providing travel packages to entertainment destinations such as Atlantic City, Las Vegas, and the Bahamas.
+The company began in 1964 as Clippert Trucking Company.
+In 1974, it changed its name to Ground Air Transfer, Inc. In 1983, Ned Homfeld founded Charter One Airlines in Macomb County, Michigan, as a Detroit-based charter tour operator offering travel packages to destinations including Atlantic City, Las Vegas, and the Bahamas.